Rocket Jump: Quake and the Golden Age of First-Person Shooters

 Romero and the other designers harnessed Doom's toolset to build maps for a sequel.
 Doing so was not an arbitrary decision.
 They had made a sequel to the Commander Keen trilogy and a prequel to Wolfenstein 3D, Spear of Destiny, by harnessing each game's respective engine and toolset.
 Because the team was familiar with an inaugural game's technology when the time came to make a sequel, they were able to deliver follow-ups in record time.

-Where id had taken nearly one year to develop Doom's engine, the DoomEd level editor, and its 27 levels, Doom 2: Hell on Earth blasted onto store shelves nine months after the original game and featured more of what fans had loved: more maps, more weapons, more monsters, more speed, more blood, more custom levels built by users thanks to free editing tools based on Carmack's id Tech 1 game engine.
+Where id had taken nearly one year to develop Doom's engine, the DoomEd level editor, and the game's 27 levels, Doom 2: Hell on Earth blasted onto store shelves nine months after the original game and featured more of what fans had loved: more maps, more weapons, more monsters, more speed, more weapons, more power-ups, and, inevitably, more custom levels built by Doom's community of fans thanks to free editing tools that enterprising users would base on id Tech 1—known as the Doom engine until it was retroactively branded the first generation of id Tech in order to more easily classify subsequent versions of the technology that powered id's shooters.

 Meanwhile, Carmack set about researching and writing a brand-new game engine.
 Although Wolfenstein 3D and Doom let players move freely through their environments, they were not truly three-dimensional, nor were they strictly 2D.
-Many half-jokingly refer to id Tech 1 as a two-and-a-half-D engine.
+Instead Doom's engine is pseudo-3D, referred to by many as 2.5D.
 Under the hood, Carmack had pulled off a high degree of artifice to generate the illusion of 3D movement and terrain.

-Doom's action takes place on a 2D plane, like graph paper with X and Y coordinates.
-The engine plugs in height information to apply textures to walls, floors, and ceiling, then stretches them.
-Stairs connect higher and lower floors, elevators run players up and down shafts, zombies and Imps snipe from ledges that appear to be far above the player's position.
+Although levels are rendered as three-dimensional spaces, Doom's action takes place on a 2D plane, like graph paper with X and Y coordinates.
+The engine plugs in height information to apply textures to walls, floors, and ceiling on a two-dimensional plane, then stretches and projects them.
+The rendition is convincing: Stairs connect higher and lower floors, and elevators run players up and down shafts.

-Id Tech 1's sleight of hand came with limitations.
-Objects such as rooms and bridges cannot be placed directly above or below one another, because all data exists on a two-dimensional plane.
-Therefore, rooms, structures, or enemies cannot be placed directly above or below one another because they cannot occupy the same space on the grid.
+However, id Tech 1's sleight of hand came with limitations.
+Floors and ceilings cannot be sloped.
+Players climb staircases to different floors, but they should notice that those floors never overlap.
+The reason is that objects such as rooms and bridges cannot be placed directly above or below one another.
+Because all data exists on a two-dimensional plane, any rooms or corridors stacked vertically would occupy the same space on the grid even though they appear to be distinct locations.

-Carmack's goal with id Tech 2 was to write a bona fide 3D engine featuring six degrees of freedom: The ability for objects to move in any direction over three axes.
+Carmack's goal for id's next game was to write a bona fide 3D engine featuring six degrees of freedom: The ability for objects to move in any direction over three axes.
 Instead of returning to Wolfenstein, Doom, or Keen, the id developers dusted off The Fight for Justice, which they would call, simply, Quake.

-"The first rumblings were Carmack talking about his six-degrees-of-freedom game," Petersen recalled of starting on Quake.
+"The first rumblings were Carmack talking about his six-degrees-of-freedom game," level designer Sandy Petersen, who had joined id Software in 1993, midway through production on Doom, recalled of starting on Quake.
 "That was the focus.
 Then, when we got to the point of designing it, the two Johns sat down and said, 'It's going to be based on this D&D guy.'"

 "I remember us wanting to explicitly jump from genre to genre to show that we could," John Carmack told me.
 "We went from cartoons to WWII to space marines, so we wanted to jump to fantasy next.
 We leapt... and missed."